kevinolega/callcentertrainingtips/6wel/bonus/entertainment.md

 Not good in sales?
 Get someone to teach you.

 Not good at managing your time?
-Get someone
+Get someone to teach you.

 Anything that you need to know can be learned.